Rahulkhinchi03/prompt-enhancer.ai/CONTRIBUTING.md

 - Use clear, descriptive commit messages
 - Use present tense
 - Use the imperative mood
-- Limit first line to 72 characters
+- Limit the first line to 72 characters
 - Reference issue numbers when applicable

 ## Testing 🧪